rgentzler/rcgentzler/content/authors/admin/_index.md

 role: R for justice transparency

 # Short bio (displayed in user profile at end of posts)
-bio: Ryan uses R to open the black box of Oklahoma's justice system.
+bio: Ryan uses R to open the black box of the criminal and civil legal system.

-# Interests to show in About widget
-interests:
-- Criminal and civil justice
-- Data visualization

 # Education to show in About widget
 education: